J00MZ/vscode-ldif-ext/README.md

 ### 0.1.0

-Initial release of Ldif Syntax highlighter for VS Code
+Initial release of LDIF Syntax highlighter for VS Code